SkillsCategory

 Your business idea and products are valuable and worth protecting!
 By applying for the appropriate trademarks or copyrights, you can ensure that your business and livelihood are protected from use by others.

-A trademark can be applied to business assets, such as a name, logo, or slogan, to protect it from other businesses.
-Any business that considers its branding a distinguishing factor that separates it from the competition might want to invest in a trademark.
 For example, a trademark on your business slogan or logo means that a competitor down the street can’t market their products or services with the same language or imagery.
 The US Patent and Trademark Office can help you get started with applying for a trademark.

 To register for a copyright, visit the US Copyright Office for instructions.